chilah/My-learing-track/README.md

-# My learning track 🌈
+# 📅 My learning track
 Since 5 February 2019

+# 18 February 2019
+learning JS30 by wesbos.
+Css variable
+- use `data-` to define a custom data on element
+- For instance set `data-sizing: "px"` to element for a pixel 🙌
+- and when you want to access for JS then you can use `dataset.sizing` to get a px string  🤔

 # 16-17 February 2019
 - learn to use git and github 🤖
-- fixed code and comment on paper-scissors-rock project
+- upload, fixed code and comment on paper-scissors-rock project

 # 14-15 February 2019
 finished learning react and simple project meme generator on scrimba.com